Sub Pop: Post-Pavitt

 In early 2007, Sub Pop started a sister label by the name of Hardly Art.
 This label is also partially owned by Warner Music.
 In August 2008, Sub Pop relaunched the singles club for one year to celebrate its twentieth anniversary.

 In 2009, they signed their second hip-hop group, Seattle-based Shabazz Palaces – the first being The Evil Tambourines in 1999.
 Ishmael Butler, one half of Shabazz Palaces and former member of jazz rap group Digable Planets became A&R for Sub Pop.

+In 2016, Megan Jasper was named CEO of Sub Pop, and Gareth Smith was named director of A&R for the label's publishing company.
+Jasper was originally hired as an intern in 1989 and later became a receptionist.

 Commercial success

-Domestically Sub Pop has released two albums that have been certified as platinum, for sales of over 1 million units, by the Recording Industry Association of America: Bleach by Nirvana and Give Up by The Postal Service.
+Domestically, Sub Pop has released five albums that have been certified as platinum, for sales of over 1 million units, by the Recording Industry Association of America: Bleach by Nirvana; Give Up by The Postal Service; Oh, Inverted World and Wincing the Night Away by The Shins; and Fleet Foxes by Fleet Foxes.

-Six albums released by the label have been certified gold for sales of 500,000 copies: Oh, Inverted World, Chutes Too Narrow and Wincing the Night Away, all by The Shins, Fleet Foxes by Fleet Foxes, The Head and the Heart by The Head and the Heart, and Everything All the Time by Band of Horses.
+Eight albums released by the label have been certified gold for sales of 500,000 copies: Chutes Too Narrow by The Shins; The Head and the Heart by The Head and the Heart; Everything All the Time and Cease to Begin by Band of Horses; Our Endless Numbered Days and The Shepherd's Dog by Iron & Wine; Depression Cherry by Beach House; and Flight of the Conchords by Flight of the Conchords.

-Two singles released by the label have also received RIAA certifications: "Such Great Heights" by The Postal Service, which has been certified gold, and "Space Song" by Beach House, which has been certified platinum.

 Deluxe editions

-Starting in 2008, Sub Pop has released Deluxe Editions of its top-selling albums, which features the remastered album as well as some live tracks.
-Some of the deluxe editions are known to contain some demos.
-The albums with deluxe editions include Nirvana’s Bleach, Mudhoney's Superfuzz Bigmuff, Sebadoh's Bakesale, Jason Loewenstein's Codes, The Postal Service's Give Up, and Red Red Meat's Bunny Gets Paid.
+Starting in 2008, Sub Pop has released Deluxe Editions of its top-selling albums, which features a remastered version of the album, as well as some live tracks and demos.
+The albums released under this were Nirvana’s Bleach, Mudhoney's Superfuzz Bigmuff, Sebadoh's Bakesale, Jason Loewenstein's Codes, The Postal Service's Give Up, and Red Red Meat's Bunny Gets Paid.

-Rejection letter

-Sub Pop is famous for its blunt form letter to aspiring artists informing them that they would not be taken on by the label.
-The letter opens with "Dear Loser".

 In popular culture

-Sub Pop, its founders, and some acts on the label were featured on season 1, episode 5 of Vice Media's Dark Side of the 90's entitled "Grunge and the Seattle Sound."
+Sub Pop, its founders, and some acts on the label were featured on season 1, episode 5 of Vice Media's Dark Side of the 90's entitled "Grunge and the Seattle Sound".